-Financial aid recipients who officially withdraw from all their classes or cease attendance without notifying the school may be required to repay a portion of the federal funds they received for that term.
+Financial aid recipients who officially withdraw from all their classes or cease attendance without notifying the school may be required to repay a portion of the federal funds they received for that term if the amount to be returned exceeds the amount to be returned by the institution.
 This is determined on a pro-rata basis by multiplying the percentage of term not attended by the Title IV aid received.
 Federal regulations specify the calculation used to determine if and how much repayment is required.
-All types of federal aid, including loans, are included in the calculation.
-Federal Work Study funds that have been earned are not included.
-If a student attended more than 60% of the term, no return of funds is required.
-After the amount of Title IV aid to be returned is calculated, a determination of how much must be returned by the institution and how much must be returned by the student is made.
-Federal regulations allow the institution to charge the student for any portion of federal funds returned on the student's behalf.
-If a student owes a repayment, it is applied to the following programs in this order:
+The percentage (amount) of earned Title IV funds is calculated on a daily basis from the first day of classes.
+The process uses calendar days, including weekends.
+However, any break of five (5) days or more is not counted as part of the days in the term.
+The percentage of term completed equals the number of days completed divided by the total amount of Title IV funds disbursed or that could have been disbursed.
+If a student attended more than 60% of the term, no return of funds will be required, but the College will determine whether the student is eligible for a post-withdrawal disbursement.
+After the amount of Title IV aid to be returned is calculated, a determination of how much must be returned by the institution and how much must be returned by the student will be made.
+Federal regulations allow the institution to charge a student for any portion of federal funds returned on the student's behalf.
+If a student owes a repayment, it will be applied to the following programs, in this order:

-- Federal Direct Unsubsidized Loan
+- 1. Federal Direct Unsubsidized Loan

 - 2. Federal Direct Subsidized Loan

 - 3. Federal Direct PLUS Loan

 - 4. Federal Pell Grant

-- 5. Iraq & Afghanistan Service Grants
+- Iraq & Afghanistan Service Grants 5.

-- 5. Federal Supplemental Educational Opportunity Grant
+- 6. Federal Supplemental Educational Opportunity Grant

-- 7. Other federal aid programs
+- 7. TEACH Grant